CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Citation Hallucination Taxonomy

 \subsection{Definition of Citation Hallucination}

-We define a \textit{citation hallucination} as a bibliographic reference that appears plausible in form and content but fails to correspond to a valid scholarly record.
-Formally, given a citation metadata tuple $M = \{m_T, m_A, m_V, m_Y, m_{ID}\}$ representing title, authors, venue, year, and persistent identifiers (e.g., DOI or arXiv ID), a citation is considered \textit{hallucinated} if no authoritative scholarly source can be found that simultaneously satisfies all essential metadata fields.
+We define a \textit{citation hallucination} as a bibliographic reference that appears plausible in form and content but does not correspond to a valid scholarly record.
+Formally, given a citation metadata tuple $M = \{m_T, m_A, m_U, m_V, m_Y\}$ representing title, authors, URL or persistent identifier, venue, and publication year, a citation is considered \textit{hallucinated} if no authoritative scholarly source can be found that satisfies all essential metadata fields.

-Unlike minor formatting inconsistencies or incomplete references, citation hallucinations involve semantic or factual mismatches that break the evidence chain between a claim and its cited source, thereby undermining scholarly attribution and verification.
+Citation hallucinations differ from minor formatting inconsistencies or incomplete references.
+They involve semantic or factual mismatches that break the evidence chain between a claim and its cited source, thereby weakening scholarly attribution and verification.